FilstaNet/ACORL/README.md

 English:

 IMPORTANT: While game is still not launched, go into your game directory, navigate to \rocketleague\TAGame\Config, and open 'DefaultStatsAPI'.
-Here, change `PacketSendRate` to any other value (recommended 30 for smoothest expierience).
+Here, change `PacketSendRate` to any other value than 0 (recommended 30 for smoothest expierience).

 ACORL is used to create dynamic overlays for Rocket League.
 It uses the API recently released by the game developers (https://www.rocketleague.com/en/developer/stats-api) to capture data.
 User Guide: